hjstoff/nodesetexpr-expand/README.md

 If we say that the comma is a set union operator, we can also reason about this as follows:
-- The union of ay set with itself just renders the same set.
+- The union of any set with itself just renders the same set.
 - So, if "node1" is a nodeset expression denoting a set with a single nodename, then a nodeset expression applying the union operation multiple times - like so:
   "node1,node1,node1,node1", or like so: "node1,node1" - should be accepted as valid